Finite-Time Accuracy of Temporal-Difference Learning Under Schur-Stable Recursions: Linear System Model of TD-learning

-Note that the term $b$ in~\eqref{eq:2} has been cancelled out in~\eqref{eq:TD-learning-stochastic-recursion-form} by adding the Bellman equation $(-\alpha (\gamma D P^\pi-D )V^\pi+D R^\pi)=0$.
+Note that the term $b$ in~\eqref{eq:2} has been cancelled out in~\eqref{eq:TD-learning-stochastic-recursion-form} by adding the Bellman equation $-\alpha (\gamma D P^\pi-D )V^\pi- \alpha D R^\pi=0$.
 Next, defining $x_k := V_k - V^\pi$ and $A:= I + \alpha (\gamma D P^\pi - D)$, the TD-learning iteration in~\cref{algo:TD1} can be concisely represented as the \emph{discrete-time stochastic linear system}

-where $n:= |{\cal S}|$, and $w_k\in {\mathbb R}^n$ is a stochastic noise.
-In the remaining parts of this section, we focus on some properties of the system.
+where $n:= |{\mathcal S}|$, and $w_k\in {\mathbb R}^n$ is a stochastic noise.
+In the remaining parts of this section, we focus on some properties of the above system.
 The first important property is that the noise $w_k$ has the zero mean, and is bounded.
-It is formally proved in the following lemma. \begin{lemma} We have \begin{enumerate} \item ${\mathbb E}[w_k] = 0$;
+It is formally stated in the following lemma with proofs given in Appendix~\ref{appdx:3}. \begin{lemma} Let us define $w_{\max }:=\frac{9}{(1 - \gamma )^2 }$.
+Then, we have \begin{enumerate} \item ${\mathbb E}[w_k] = 0$;